marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 >git clone https://github.com/spring-projects-experimental/spring-graal-native.git
 >```

-## 2. Compile and Run the application using GraalVM Native Image
+## Exercise 4.2: Compile and run the application using GraalVM Native Image

 In order to proceed with compiling and building this application, you need to have Apache Maven version 3.x installed in your machine.
 If you type: